 What are the dominant religion and state religion, if any, in your host country?
-Check the availability of the places of worship for your religion.
+Check the availability of worship for your religion.
+Be mindful of heretical cult organisations.

 Security

 Is it safe to tour around on your own or after dark?
 Has the Security Bureau of HKSAR issued any outbound travel alert to the places you are going to?